mimblewimble/grin-rfcs/grinrfc-0001.md

 * Improve transparency for how new features are added to Grin
 * Give confidence to those with a stake in Grin's development that they understand why new features are being merged
+* Assist the Grin community with feature and release planning.

 As an alternative, we could adopt an even stricter RFC process than the one proposed here.
 If desired, we should likely look to Bitcoin's BIP or Python's PEP process for inspiration.